$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: The Lyapunov Functional for the --Distance between Two Solutions

-where the weights are given by The constants $\kappa_{1}$ and $\kappa_{2}$ are to be determined later.
+with constants $\Ka_{1}$ and $\Ka_{2}$ to be determined later.
 Here $\mathcal{Q}$ denotes the total wave interaction potential incorporating the boundary effect as defined in \eqref{3.2}, and $A_{j}(y)$ denotes the total strength of waves in $U$ and $V$, which approach the $j$-wave $q_{j}(y)$, defined in the following manner (for $y$ where there is no jump in $U$ or $V$):